 HackableHospital: an Interactive Healthcare Cybersecurity Simulation

-An interactive online group simulation to train healthcare professional to follow good cybersecurity practices
+An interactive online group simulation to train healthcare professionals to follow good cybersecurity practices

 Q1: What is cybersecurity?